juani-vazquez/The-Astro-Comp/README.md

 ## Prerequisites

-Ensure that the following Python libraries are installed:
+Ensure that the following Python version 3.10.10 and the following libraries are installed:

 - `astropy` for astronomical calculations.
 - `folium` for map creation and interactive viewing.